Sean Murphy Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.
+- The Royals pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Royals have the 18th-ranked team ERA among all MLB pitching staffs (4.71).
+- The Royals have the 23rd-ranked team ERA across all league pitching staffs (5.00).

-- Royals pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (20 total, 1.3 per game).

-- Bubic (0-1) takes the mound for the Royals to make his third start this season.
+- The Royals will send Greinke (0-3) out to make his fourth start of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts through 16 1/3 innings pitched.

-- In his last appearance on Sunday, the lefty tossed six scoreless innings against the San Francisco Giants while surrendering two hits.
+- In his last time out on Tuesday, the right-hander threw five innings against the Texas Rangers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.